 How does our Core contribute to our Posture?

-The “core” muscles are deep, endurance muscles that helps us with stability.
-They are the transversus abdominus, multifidus, pelvic floor and diaphragm.
+The “core” muscles are the muscles surrounding our trunk spine and pelvis muscles that helps us with stability.
 These core muscle groups work together to keep your spine stable while your limbs are active.
-These muscles perform static or isometric contractions, and are not involved in producing large movements.
-They act together like a dynamic corset.

 These core muscles need to be strong, coordinated in their firing and have good endurance to be able to maintain your posture throughout the day.
 When these core muscles are working well they allow the mobiliser muscles of the arms and legs to work efficiently.
 That is, you can transfer energy to do your task from your core out to the arms and legs.